agl-alexglopez/dancing-links/README.md

 - The spacer nodes point up to the first element in the previous option and down to the last element in the current option.
 This helps us visit and tag all cities in an option regardless of which city we start at.
 - The supply tag is `0` by default, telling us a city needs to be covered.
 It will then take the tag of whatever supply number it is given when covered.

 Unfortunately, this implementation is still not fast enough to crack the code on the U.S. Map.
 It can confirm that the U.S. can be covered with 30 supplies, slightly faster than the other implementation, but gets stuck trying to find the optimal number between 20 and 30 supplies.
-The usage instructions are the same as for the previous section.
+The usage instructions are the same as for both solvers follows below.

+## Disaster Planning Usage Instructions

+I chose to implement the solution to these problems as classes that can be found in the **[`DisasterLinks.h`](/dancing-links/dlx/DisasterLinks.h)**/**[`DisasterLinks.cpp`](/dancing-links/dlx/DisasterLinks.cpp)** and **[`DisasterTags.h`](/dancing-links/dlx/DisasterTags.h)**/**[`DisasterTags.cpp`](/dancing-links/dlx/DisasterTags.cpp)** files, respectively.
+There are tests at the bottom of the all `.cpp` files that make the internals of the dancing links data structure more understandable.

+I then included these implementations in the **[`DisasterGUI.cpp`](/dancing-links/dlx/Demos/DisasterGUI.cpp)** file as the solvers for the maps included in this repository.
+If you want to see how each implementation solves the provided maps use the following steps.

+1. Open the project in Qt Creator with the correct Stanford C++ library installed.
+(See the [Build Note](#build-note)).
+2. Build and run the project.
+3. Select the `Disaster Planning` option from the top menu.
+4. Select any map from the drop down menu at the bottom of the window.
+5. Select the implementation that you want to solve the map in the drop down menu: a traditional set based implementation, a quadruple linked dancing links solver, or the supply tag implementation.
+You can distinguish the solvers by the colors they paint the cities.
+6. Press `Solve` to find the first Optimal Map coverage found or press `All Optimal Solutions` to find all possible supply distributions with the optimal number of supplies.
+You can cycle through configurations with the next and previous arrows if you find all solutions.

+It is interesting to note which cities have more flexibility with their disaster supplies.
+For example, Colorado is a slightly larger map than Tokyo.
+However, all solvers take a noticeable amount of time to tell us that there are 136 configurations with optimal supplies.
+Then, when asked about Tokyo, all solvers will quickly report that there are 790 viable configurations for the optimal number of supplies.
+Some maps are more challenging than others and some configurations have more flexibility than others.

 ## Dancing Partners